 Do I Really Need to Brush My Dog’s Teeth?

-For more information on how to improve your dog's dental health, check out our Caring for Your dog's Teeth: A Complete Pet Dental Care Guide.
+For more information on how to improve your dog's dental health, check out our Caring for Your Dog's Teeth: A Complete Pet Dental Care Guide.

-10 Steps: How Brush Dog Teeth
+How to Brush Dog Teeth at Home

-Now that you know how important is, let’s go over how to get started.
 Tooth brushing is an entirely foreign practice to pets, so don’t be surprised if they are resistant to it.
 Just take it one step at a time to help your dog get accustomed to his dental cleanings.

 Let's take a look at how to brush dog teeth in 10 simple steps: